ballerkobe808/invest/README - CREDIT-FUNDING-LOANS.md

 ### 1.4.1.
 DTI (Debt to Income)

-Calculate your monthly Debt
+This is the first and biggest metric a lender looks at when deciding to lend you money.
+Its basically how much money you spend a month to cover your debts over how much you bring in.
 This includes all things you are on the hook for - mortgage, car payments, loans, rent, etc. It does NOT include food, or variable living expenses.

-Calculate your Gross Income
-Get your paychecks before taxes for the month.
+It also takes your Gross Income (Not Net) Get your paychecks before taxes for the month.
 Things like rent will not be counted unless you can show income for 2 years (is this correct)

 Debt/Income = DTI

-This is important when applying for loans/mortgages

 Bank vs Actual DTI - Banks look at the DTI above, but for budgeting you really need to look at actual DTI taking into account living expenses and entertainment.

+### LTV Loan to Value ratio

+This is the % the lender is giving u over the total value of the purchase.
+The lower the number for the lender, the better for them.
+Often this number can affect your interest rate.

 ### 1.4.2.
 Online Banking Savings Account Strategy